jagaapple/now-next-routes/README.md

 $ npx now-next-routes generate --output now-production.json routes.ts
 ```

+If your `now.json` already has custom `routes` property, it is possible to merge generated routes to it and you should use
+`--merge` option.

 ## Contributing to now-next-routes
 Bug reports and pull requests are welcome on GitHub at